BartBruininks/Mocktini/README.md

 ## Limitations and Known Caveats

 - The simulation is strictly **2D** — this changes some thermodynamic quantities compared to 3D (e.g. the equipartition theorem gives 2 rather than 3 degrees of freedom per particle)
-- The GPU engine requires a browser with **WebGPU** support (Chrome 113+ or Edge 113+; Firefox support is in progress)
+- The GPU engine requires a browser with **WebGPU** support (Safari, Chrome or Edge; Firefox support is in progress)
-- Very large systems (N > ~5000) may slow down even on the GPU path depending on hardware
+- Very large systems (N > ~100,000) may slow down even on the GPU path depending on hardware

 ---

 ## Acknowledgements

-Mocktini was built as a single-file, self-contained educational tool for exploring 2D soft matter physics interactively in the browser.
+Mocktini was built by Dr. Bart MH Bruininks as a passion project whilst working at the Univeristy of Groningen (2026).
+It is a single-file, self-contained educational tool for exploring 2D soft matter physics interactively in the browser available under the MIT License.